oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 ## Controlled Side

-Corresponds to other main installations in this documentation for environment installation, which will not be elaborated here.
+For the main installation corresponding to this guide, the environment setup is covered elsewhere and will not be repeated here.
+Installation commands for the main setup of the four major virtualization technologies are provided in this tutorial; please refer to them as needed.

 ## Panel Side